RHS Chelsea Flower Show 2015

 Visitors can pick up a wide range of gardening accessories, and many new gardening products make their debut at the show.
 Those wishing to learn and discover some of the latest scientific developments in horticulture must see the Lifelong Learning exhibits within the Great Pavilion.
 The latest trends in floral art and floristry can also be seen at the show.

-Although it is not the biggest show in London (Hampton Court holds that record) it is arguably the most famous and hundreds of thousands of visitors pass through its gates every year.
+Although it is not the biggest show in London (Hampton Court holds that record and packages for 2015 Hampton Court Flower Show are availbale too) it is arguably the most famous and hundreds of thousands of visitors pass through its gates every year.

 In 2010 we published a short guide to getting the best out of the show, or rather a short guide on how to make sure the show doesn’t take… well here it is again in all its brevity!

 IN 2007 the Evening Standard ran a short survival guide for the would-be Chelsea Flower Show visitor.
-We included it in our show pages in 2010 and it still represents some excellent advice: take heed.
+Here are what we think are the most important tips representing some excellent advice.

 - Footwear: There is, quite simply, nothing more important than wearing the right shoes.
 Make sure they are comfortable and hard wearing, basically leave the stilettoesat home – you might find yourself stuck in the mud during one of Chelsea’s infamous downpours and Diarmuid Gavin is not going come and pull you out: believe me!